Letters from Arles

 —Vincent van Gogh to Theo, September 3, 1888

-Additional excerpts from the August 18 letter to Theo, which van Gogh wrote as he was completing the Portrait of a Peasant (Patience Escalier), are included online and in the exhibition.
+Additional excerpts from the August 18 letter to Theo, which van Gogh wrote as he was completing the Portrait of a Peasant (Patience Escalier), are included online.

 The English translations of van Gogh’s letters quoted above are from Vincent van Gogh — The Letters: The Complete Illustrated and Annotated Edition, edited by Leo Jansen, Hans Luijten, and Nienke Bakker of the Van Gogh Museum, Amsterdam, in association with the Huygens Institute, The Hague, published by Thames & Hudson, London, in association with the Van Gogh Museum and the Huygens Institute, in 2009.